oekosheri/pytorch_unet_scaling/environment/README.md

-# Installation Steps for a virtual env for both Tensorflow and Horovod-tensorflow
+# Installation Steps for a virtual env for both Pytorch and Horovod-pytorch

 1. Load the cluster specific environment